aarontran/snr-filaments/rsch-notes.md

 Remark: wow, I have been working on the "full model code" for some 4 weeks now... minus a bit of time for the poster presentation.

-I need to learn to program more efficiently and avoid bugs in the first place.
+Learn to program more effectively and avoid bugs in the first place.
 Because time is expensive...
+Think preventative coding.

 Remove box length errors at r=1